neroist/nova/README.md

 ## Important Notes

-**Positional arguments are not supported.** For example: `nova color 0 "aliceblue"` will not work and throw an error.
-You will have to explicitly declare every argument you pass into the command.
-For example: `nova color -d 0 -c "aliceblue"`.
-Also, see [`setup`](https://neroist.github.io/Nova/commands/setup.html).

-In addition, please refrain from calling commands too quickly or frequently.
+Please refrain from calling commands too quickly or frequently, as it may result in you being rate-limited.

 ## Installation